berill98/mayawilson/README.md

 As a registered user:

--	I want to easily register for an account, if I want to return later
 -	I want to easily login or logout
 -	I want to easily recover my password in case I forget it
 -	I want to receive an email confirmation after registering